 Are you going on a safari to Kenya?
 Prepare for an amazing experience of wildlife, beautiful landscapes and exciting culture.
-But first things first – what vaccines are required when travelling to Kenya?
+But first things first – what vaccines are required when traveling to Kenya?
 Finding out as much health information as you can is vital if you want to have an enjoyable vacation without the threat of diseases avoidable with a vaccine.

 The first thing is to make sure is that you’re up-to-date on all the routine vaccinations.
-Apart from that, all travellers coming from regions prone to yellow fever will be required to have a yellow fever vaccine certificate on them before being allowed entry into Kenya.
+Apart from that, all travelers coming from regions prone to yellow fever will be required to have a yellow fever vaccine certificate on them before being allowed entry into Kenya.

 Travel Vaccinations for Kenya

 There’s a considerable risk of tropical diseases in East Africa.
-Before going on your trip, including a visit to your nearest travel health clinic in your preparations.
+Before going on your trip, include a visit to your nearest travel health clinic in your preparations.
 The health practitioner will conduct a questionnaire to determine which vaccinations and precautions you need.

 For a visit to Kenya, there are two types of vaccines that you’ll need to consider: compulsory and recommended vaccinations.
 Let’s dive deeper into each of these and see what you’ll need.

 Yellow fever vaccination is mandatory visitors traveling to Kenya.
 If you’re planning to transit between Kenya and other Eastern Africa countries, the yellow fever vaccination certificate will probably be a requirement at the points of entry and exit.

 The reason why you need this vaccination is that yellow fever is endemic in some parts of this country.
 Aedes Aegypti, the specific mosquito that transmits the disease is common in some parts of the country.